MooersLab/emacs-learning-spiral-hydra/README.md

 The code blocks and snapshots below show the individual hydras.
 The lists of keybindings in these hydras are abbreviated to save space.
-The `learning-spiral-hydras.el` contains my current GNU Emacs core hydras, which are greater in number than in the lists shown below.
+The `learning-spiral-hydras.el` contains my current GNU Emacs core hydras, which are more numerous than those in the lists shown below.

 Of course, you can access similar information by using the built-in info system.
-However, beginners tend to need help with this very rich and large system.
+However, beginners need help with this large system.
-The above may Hydras help beginners jump-start the use of the keybindings, including those that access the info system.
+The above may Hydras help beginners jump-start using the keybindings, including those that access the info system.

 ## Longer introduction for the curious
 [Hydras](https://github.com/abo-abo/hydra) are popup menus in Emacs--the ultimate text editor that is ``hard to learn but easy to use''.